11 Tips to Help You Repair Your Relationship with Food

 Finding whatever the heck “balance” is is a lifelong journey (and sometimes, quite frankly, a battle), and learning to reverse some of the negative thought patterns and destructive habits associated with food that have been pounded into our brains is a freakin’ process, let me tell ya.
 However, letting go of food guilt, frustration, and restriction it is so worth it!

-Here are ten practices and truths to remember to help you along in your journey toward a healthy relationship with food.
+Here are eleven practices and truths to remember to help you along in your journey toward a healthy relationship with food.

 Calories are not the enemy.